TasnimNiger/Cassava-Leaf-Disease-Classification/README.md

 ![image](https://github.com/user-attachments/assets/4199dbe0-ac11-4aaf-983b-2c1c0d6a6c84)

 #### 7.3 ROC Curve and AUC
-The ROC curve and AUC for each model indicated that InceptionNet and EfficientNet variants performed the best in distinguishing between the different classes of cassava leaf diseases.
+Additionally, the Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) were plotted for each model to assess their performance.

 ![image](https://github.com/user-attachments/assets/a2145451-1249-4852-a3b9-91459bf794cf)